PilotFish Integration Solutions Q&A

+3. Our developers are comfortable coding interfaces by hand.
+Why introduce an additional piece of software to learn and maintain?

 PilotFish offers a set of tools entirely focused on the integration problem that has been evolved over more than a decade of practical experience.
 The intuitive nature and graphical Integrated Development Environment (IDE) makes our tools extremely easy to learn.
 Your integration projects will progress a lot easier and faster and will reap results several orders of magnitude to more than make up for learning to use the tools and maintain them.

 State agencies have already realized a dramatic increase in productivity using the PilotFish software instead of doing it the old way.
 The graphical assembly-line approach is immediately understandable.
 A library of pre-developed highly-configurable components removes almost any coding from interface configuration which facilitates building interfaces much quicker.
 While being easy-to-use, it is also extremely flexible.
 When highly-custom behavior is required, an open API allows for easy extensibility using your developer’s language of choice.

 4. My agency hasn’t used PilotFish before.
 How do we get up to speed?

 PilotFish has offices in Middletown, Connecticut and Tampa, Florida.
 Local solutions architects are available to provide a demonstration and initial consultation on how the eiConsole and eiPlatform may be leveraged in your environment.
 First-time implementers with clear requirements and a definitive schedule may also be eligible for additional consulting/development help at no charge.

 5. What information should I gather before starting a PilotFish product?

 PilotFish and DAS/BEST have collaborated on a template to assist agencies in gathering requirements for their integration projects.
-It can be downloaded here.
+Use this link to download the template.